Jasplet/jasplet.github.io/cv.md

 ## Publications in preparation

 N.B Publications in prep are ordered by the approximate level of "polish" of the current draft manuscript.
 Dois/ preprints will be added when articles are submitted.
+Target journals have been added when known.

-Kühn, D., Kettlety, T., Martuganova, E., Jerkins, A., Dichiarante, A. M., **Asplet, J.**, Baptie, B., Voss, P. H., Dahl-Jensen, T., Goertz-Allmann, T., Schweitzer, J., and Oye, V., Harmonising seismic bulletins around the North Sea: improving natural seismicity characterisation for CO2 storage preparedness, _in prep for Geoenergy_
+Kettlety, T., **Asplet, J.**, Hudson, T., Walker, A., Kounoudis, R., Shams, S., Yemane, T., Butcher, A., and Kendall J. M., _in prep_, NYMAR: North York Moors Array for background monitoring for Southern North Sea CO2 storage sites, _Seismica_.

-**Asplet, J.**, Kettlety, T., and Tarasewicz, J., How low can you go?
-Assessing the earthquake detection capability of seismic arrays in the Southern North Sea, _in prep_.
+Kühn, D., Kettlety, T., Martuganova, E., Jerkins, A., Dichiarante, A. M., **Asplet, J.**, Baptie, B., Voss, P. H., Dahl-Jensen, T., Goertz-Allmann, T., Schweitzer, J., and Oye, V.,  _in prep_, Harmonising seismic bulletins around the North Sea: improving natural seismicity characterisation for CO2 storage preparedness, _Geoenergy_

-Kettlety, T., **Asplet, J.**, Hudson, T., Walker, A., Kounoudis, R., Shams, S., Yemane, T., Butcher, A., and Kendall J. M., _in prep for Seismica_, NYMAR: North York Moors Array for background monitoring for Southern North Sea CO2 storage sites.
+**Asplet, J.**, Kettlety, T., and Tarasewicz, J., _in prep_, How low can you go?
+Assessing the earthquake detection capability of seismic arrays in the Southern North Sea,

-**Asplet, J.**, Fellgett, M., Kettlety, T., Kendall, J. M., _in prep_, New constrains on UK crustal stress from microseismic shear-wave splitting, Geol.
-Soc.
-Lon.
-Special Publication on "Tectonic Stress: from the lithodphere to the wellbore".
+Mackay-Champion, T., **Asplet, J.**, Palin, R., Riel, N., Wade, J., Dyck, B., _in prep_, No geophysical requirement for free water in the Martian crust.

 ## Grey literature